tauri-apps/tauri-docs/docs/guides/testing/webdriver/introduction.md

 ### Windows

-Make sure to grab the version of [Microsoft Edge Driver] that matches your Windows' Edge version that the application is being built and tested on.
+Make sure to grab the version of [Microsoft Edge Driver] that matches your Windows Edge version that the application is being built and tested on.
 This should almost always be the latest stable version on up-to-date Windows installs.
 If the two versions do not match, you may experience your WebDriver testing suite hanging while trying to connect.